carterkenwell/BrightDSMS/README.md

 }
 ```

-> Note: For some websites such as published Google Slide links and/or other websites that may include unwanted UI elements, you may attach `&amp;rm=minimal` to the end of the URL to remove them and just display the body content of the website itself.
+> Note: For some websites such as published Google Slide links and/or other websites that may include unwanted UI elements, you may want to attach `&rm=minimal` to the end of the URL to remove them and just display the body content of the website itself.

 ## Configuring clients:

-1. Using any browser, point your client to [http://[Your Server]/BrightDSMS/endpoint\_name](<http://[Your Server]/BrightDSMS/endpoint_name>) and verify that your endpoint creation was successful.
+1. Using any browser, point your client to [http://[Your Server]/BrightDSMS/endpoint\_name](<http://[Your Server]/BrightDSMS/endpoint_name>) and verify that your endpoint.json file creation was successful.